itdranik/coding-interview/cs-solvers/README.md

 ### LFU Algorithm

 **LFU (least frequently used)** is the strategy of discarding an element that has been least used.
-This element is the element that has beeb accessed by a key (methods of adding and receiving values) the least number of times.
+This element is the element that has been accessed by a key (methods of adding and receiving values) the least number of times.
 If there are several such elements, then the element that has not been accessed the longest is discarded.